jauderho/nts-servers/README.md

 - Pull requests are welcome to add new sources ([signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) are preferred)
 - PR will not be merged until connectivity to server can be verified
 - Please specify if server is virtualized
-- You can now update `nts-sources.yml` to modify both the `README.md` and `chrony.conf`
+- You can now update `nts-sources.yml` to modify the `README.md`, `chrony.conf`, and `ntp.toml`
   - Run `./scripts/ntpServerConverter.py nts-sources.yml`
-  - Use `git diff origin README.md chrony.conf` to verify that you have a clean update before submitting a PR
+  - Use `git diff origin README.md chrony.conf ntp.toml` to verify that you have a clean update before submitting a PR
 - AI generated documentation: https://deepwiki.com/jauderho/nts-servers

 ## Usage
+- This repository provides NTS server lists in multiple formats:
+  - For use with chrony - [chrony.conf](chrony.conf)
+  - For use with ntpd-rs - [ntp.toml](ntp.toml)
 - Before using anycast NTP servers, make sure that you understand the [limitations](https://www.rfc-editor.org/rfc/rfc8633.html#page-17)
 - Use [at least 4 time sources](https://support.ntp.org/Support/SelectingOffsiteNTPServers#Upstream_Time_Server_Quantity) as a best practice.
 No more than 10 should be used
 - It is not possible to mix and match NTP and NTS at this time.
 Only NTS servers should be specified as the NTP entries will not be used